Grand Avenue Cycle Track

 - Provide a two-way protected bikeway and new sidewalk to improve bicyclist and pedestrian experience

 - Close a gap in the San Francisco Bay Trail

 The City of San Rafael is continuously working on active transportation projects to improve the routes between the Canal neighborhood and Central San Rafael.
 In 2019, the Grand Avenue pedestrian and bicycle bridge was completed.
 In 2021, the pedestrian crossing between San Rafael High School and Montecito Plaza was completed and the Francisco Boulevard East sidewalk was widened to eight feet.
 In 2022, the City will launch a bike share system in partnership with the Transportation Authority of Marin (TAM) and cities along the Sonoma Marin Area Rail Transit (SMART) corridor.

-|Bids due||Spring 2022|
+|Bids due||Spring 2023|